MostAwesomeDude/construct/docs/transition29.rst

 Array reimplemented without Range, does not use stream.tell()

+Index added, in Miscellaneous

-If IfThenElse renamed `predicate` parameter to `condfunc`
+If IfThenElse parameter renamed `predicate` to `condfunc`

 Switch dropped `includekey` parameter, and cannot be embedded

-RestreamData added
+RestreamData added, in Tunneling

 ExprAdapter Restreamed Mapping* classes changed parameters order (decoders before endcoders)